 Adjustable Speed Drives

 Externally, the Adjustable Speed Drive consists of a rugged, sealed cast case, an input shaft, output shaft and adjustable speed control.
 Speed of the output shaft is regulated precisely and easily through a control lever which includes a convenient locking mechanism or a screw control to hold speed at a desired speed setting.
-Adjustable speed drive models are available with output in clockwise or counter-clockwise rotation to meet individual speed control requirements.
-Two models are equipped with a reversing lever that permits clockwise, neutral and counter-clockwise operation.
+Adjustable speed drive models are available with output in clockwise or counter-clockwise rotation to meet individual application requirements.
+Two models are available with a reversing lever that permits clockwise, neutral, or counter-clockwise operation.

-The general principle of operation of Adjustable Speed Drives gives infinitely variable and adjustable speed by changing the distance that four or more one-way clutches rotate the output shaft when they move back and forth successively.
+The operating principle of the Adjustable Speed Drives gives infinitely variable adjustable speed by changing the distance that four or more one-way clutches rotate the output shaft when they move back and forth successively.

 How It Works